 Minera IRL Limited ("Minera IRL" or the "Company") is a Jersey registered company which, together with its subsidiaries, engages in mining of precious metals.
-Currently, the Company trades its ordinary shares on the Canadian Securities Exchange ("CSE") and on the Bolsa de Valores de Lima ("BVL"), the Fankfurt Stock Exchange ("FWB") and the OTCQB Venture Market in the United States.
+Currently, the Company trade its ordinary shares on the Canadian Securities Exchange and on the Bolsa de Valores de Lima.

 In Peru, the Company operates the Corihuarmi Gold Mine and has been advancing its flagship project, the Ollachea Gold Project (the "Ollachea Project"), towards production.
-At Ollachea, the Company has completed an NI 43-101 compliant Preliminary Economic Assessment and has received the approval of its Environmental and Social Impact Assessment ("ESIA") and construction permit from the Peruvian authorities.
+At Ollachea, the Company has completed an NI 43-101 compliant Preliminary Economic Assessment and has received the approval of its an Environmental and Social Impact Assessment ("ESIA") and construction permit from the Peruvian authorities.